Return to top

 What can I use instead of pizza sauce?

-You can use pesto, ranch, barbecue sauce, olive oil, italian dressing, alfredo sauce, or olive tapenade in place of tomato sauce.
+There are many alternatives to tomato-based pizza sauce you can try with this healthy pizza crust.
+Use pesto, ranch, barbecue sauce, olive oil, Italian dressing, alfredo sauce, or olive tapenade in place of tomato sauce.

 What if my pizza dough is too wet or too sticky?